kevinbdsouza/kevinbdsouza.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my site.
-I'm a postdoctoral fellow at the University of Waterloo working at the intersection of AI and climate.
-Interested in computation and AI for science.
+I'm a postdoctoral fellow at the University of Waterloo working on AI for science.
+Interested in computation, ML frontiers, and their applications to science.